CBL & Associates Properties, Inc. [CBL] – Is there any real value to CBL Stock or is it vaporware?

 Fundamental Analysis of CBL & Associates Properties, Inc. [CBL]

 What about valuation?
-This company’s Enterprise Value to EBITDA is 12.86 and its Total Debt to EBITDA Value is 7.44.
-The Enterprise Value to Sales for this firm is now 5.16, and its Total Debt to Enterprise Value stands at 0.92.
-CBL & Associates Properties, Inc. [CBL] has a Price to Book Ratio of 0.34, a Price to Cash Flow Ratio of 0.81.
+This company’s Enterprise Value to EBITDA is 10.02 and its Total Debt to EBITDA Value is 6.20.
+The Enterprise Value to Sales for this firm is now 4.21.
+CBL & Associates Properties, Inc. [CBL] has a Price to Book Ratio of 0.22.

-Shifting the focus to workforce efficiency, CBL & Associates Properties, Inc. [CBL] earns $1,320,562 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 6.70 and its Total Asset Turnover is 0.16.

 Conclusion: Is CBL & Associates Properties, Inc. [CBL] a Reliable Buy?